Docker Deployment

 | `redis` | `redis` | `6379` | Redis caching |

 The compose file mounts your local `cognee/` source directory and `.env` file into the container.
-Named volumes persist database data between restarts:
+The database services each map to a distinct role, but only services with an active `volumes:` entry in `docker-compose.yml` persist data through container recreation by default:

 To ingest files from your host machine, uncomment and update the volume in `docker-compose.yml`.